WHO ARE WE

 The theater is committed to non-traditional casting and to providing culturally diverse programming that speaks to issues of contemporary life.
 Educational and outreach activities impact youth and under served populations through resident and touring performances.

-Becca Moseley, Artistic Associate/Resident Production Stage Manager, is excited to be involved continually with Ensemble Theatre.
+Becca Moseley (General Manager / Res.
+Prod.
+Stage Manager) is excited to be involved continually with Ensemble Theatre.
 Most recently, Becca stage managed Beyond The Horizon, The Chairs, Prelude To A Kiss & Animals Out of Paper.
 She played the various roles in Ensembles recent production of Frankenstein as well as understudied Pearl for the Ensemble production of The Iceman Cometh, where she also served as the rehearsal stage manager and crew.
 Other stage managing and technical credits include Camelot, The Nutcracker Ballet, The Effect of Gamma Rays on Man in the Moon Marigolds, and Green Grow the Lilacs.
 She has treaded the boards as Rosalind (As You Like It), Maggie (A Chorus Line,) Fabiana Cunningham (The Last Days of Judas Iscariot,) Dorine (Tartuffe,) Becca (Rabbit Hole,) Antonia (Man of La Mancha) Gwendolen (The Importance of Being Ernest,) and various others.